SAMRS: Scaling-up Remote Sensing Segmentation Dataset with Segment Anything Model: Introduction

+We have also found it performs well in recognizing diverse targets in RSI, even when the images are obtained using sensors that perceive different bands, such as infrared and microwave, or with varying resolutions, such as airborne or satellite imagery, as illustrated in Figure \ref{sam_example}.
+Although we acknowledge that SAM may not have fully detected all regions, we believe that it has significant potential to improve the efficiency of annotating RSIs since it delivers promising segmentations on recognized areas.
 Therefore, in this study, we aim to utilize SAM to efficiently construct a large-scale RS segmentation dataset by obtaining pixel-level annotations for RSIs.
 Ground objects in RSI possess definite category properties, which are essential for real RS recognition tasks.
 However, the segmentation maps produced by SAM lack such information, rendering them unsuitable for labeling RSIs.
 To address this issue, we notice the annotations in existing RS object detection datasets, which include category and bounding box information.
 With the aid of SAM, we can leverage such detection annotations to obtain pixel-level semantic labels and efficiently construct large-scale segmentation datasets.
-To the best of our knowledge, it is the first time that SAM has been employed for labeling RSIs.
-We hope this research could significantly enhance the annotation efficiency of RSIs, thereby unlocking the full potential of RS models, especially in the context of segmentation tasks.
+The obtained dataset is called \textbf{S}egment \textbf{A}nything \textbf{M}odel annotated \textbf{R}emote Sensing \textbf{S}egmentation dataset (SAMRS).
+SAMRS inherits the characteristics of existing RS object detection datasets that have more samples and categories compared with existing high-resolution RS segmentation datasets.